The infamous Grub error! When installing which distro? ubuntu or

 The element not found is when the rebuild tool is unable to detect the installation presently on the system.
 That can be for different reasons like the order you type the commands in.

-Try typing the bootrec /scanos entry before using the bootrec /rebuildbcd
+Try typing the bootrec /scanos entry before using the bootrec /rebuildbcd.

-Once successfully added you simply type the bootrec /fixmbr and /fixboot commands.
+simply type the bootrec /fixmbr and /fixboot commands.

 Another option if the BCD store itself isn't able to be rebuilt is to delete the present one.
 The second section seen on the MS page for this is at 'Error message when you start Windows Vista: "The Windows Boot Configuration Data file is missing required information"'